 Toast English muffin halves and place on a baking sheet.
 Once toasted, keep in oven to keep warm.

-Start the sauce, by cracking 3 eggs and separating out the yolks. (toss or save whites for later use) Place in a bowl.
+Start the Hollandaise sauce, by cracking 3 eggs and separating out the yolks. (toss whites) Place in a bowl.
 Add 1/4 teaspoon water to them then whisk until very frothy.
 Set aside.

 Place wok filled with water on stove, heat on high until just simmering.